 Credit Cards With 100,000-Point Welcome Bonuses

 The American Express Platinum Card got a major overhaul in July.
-The annual fee increased to $695 (see Rates and Fees), and Amex added new perks like a $200 hotel credit, $300 Equinox credit, and a $179 Clear membership credit.
+The annual fee increased to $695 (see Rates and Fees), and Amex added new perks like a $200 hotel credit, up to $300 Equinox credit, and up to $179 Clear membership credit.

 It’s also offering an appealing welcome bonus: 100,000 American Express Membership Rewards points after you spend $6,000 in the first six months of account opening.
-The card’s rewards structure remains unchanged: 5x points per dollar on airfare booked directly with airlines or through Amex Travel, and 1x point per dollar on everything else.
+The card’s rewards structure remains unchanged: 5x points per dollar on airfare booked directly with airlines or through Amex Travel (on up to $500,000 per year) and 1x point per dollar on everything else.

-But this card doesn’t make sense for everyone.
-The welcome offer requires a larger spending threshold than the Chase Sapphire Preferred for the same amount of points, and if you’re not constantly traveling or don’t value luxury travel perks, the premium benefits that come with this card won’t be worth the high annual fee.
+But this card doesn’t make sense for everyone, especially if you’re not constantly traveling or don’t value luxury travel perks, the premium benefits that come with this card won’t be worth the high annual fee.

 Chase Ink Business Preferred® Credit Card